 This is how it looks on Windows: after you entered login and password, you should see a notification in the menu Sync Error: Update Sync passphrase:

-And this is how it looks on Android: you should see Sync: Passphrase required in the Notification panel:
+And this is how it looks on Android: you should see the same notification: